Skip to main content

 Marriage as Family Alliance System

-Mongolian marriages create formal alliances between families involving livestock bridewealth averaging 20-50 animals from groom’s family and dowries of ₮5-15 million ($1,470-$4,410 USD) in goods from bride’s family.
-These alliances often result in economic cooperation and shared herding arrangements.
+Mongolian marriages create formal alliances between families involving livestock bridewealth averaging 20-50 animals from groom’s family and dowries of MNT 5-15 million ($1,470-$4,410 USD) in goods from bride’s family.
+These alliances often result in economic cooperation and shared herding arrangements, similar to traditions found in Russian and Chinese border communities.

 Alliance components:

-• Economic cooperation: 60% of rural in-laws share herding
+• Economic cooperation: Many rural in-laws share herding responsibilities

 • Resource sharing: Seasonal livestock movements, equipment